-During the second phase, the students engage in independent and small group study, addressing the learning issues adopted in the group session.
-Appropriate resources for acquiring this knowledge include textbooks, journals, microscope slides, X-rays and tomographic scans, audio-visual materials, and designated resource faculty, who may upon request provide information on a topic.
+Outside the tutorial session, the students engage in independent and small group study, addressing the learning issues adopted in the group session.
+Appropriate resources for acquiring this knowledge include textbooks, journals, microscope slides, X-rays and tomographic scans, and audio-visual materials.

-During the third phase, one student will present the patient case using a format in which the known subjective and objective information are summarized and assessed, and a plan for continued management is proposed.
+When the group meets for its next tutorial session, one student will present the patient using a format in which the known subjective and objective information is summarized and assessed, and a plan for continued management is proposed.
 This will initiate continued discussion, not only of the new knowledge and its use in evaluating their hypotheses, but also for the seeking of more information about the patient.
-In light of the new information, students approach the case with new ideas, formulating new hypotheses and learning issues, as new case information is provided and added to that which they already have.
-This is followed by another group self-evaluation, another period of independent study and another meeting.
-This process may be repeated several times during a single case, as additional learning issues are added until the group is satisfied that it has gained sufficient knowledge of basic scientific concepts to understand the basic mechanisms underlying the clinical picture presented in the case.
-At this time, a final self-evaluation occurs, and the group evaluates its activities and summarizes what it has learned.
+In light of the new information, they approach the case anew, listing new ideas, formulating new hypotheses and learning issues, as new case information is provided and added to what they already have.
+Followed by another group self-evaluation, another period of independent study, and another meeting.
+In the early stages of PBL, this process may be repeated several times during a single case, as additional learning issues are added until the group is satisfied that it has gained sufficient knowledge of basic scientific concepts to understand the basic mechanisms underlying the clinical picture presented in the case.